Marlamin/WoWExportTools/WoWExportTools/Utils/Blender plugins/readme.txt

 Drop these in your Blender addon directory to add ADT/WMO OBJ import to the import menu.
 These plugins are very experimental and not as supported as the application itself.
+If you're feeling super experimental, use the Import WoWOBJ plugin instead of the ADT/WMO specific one.